 Following fencing in, the flight should not alter formation unless otherwise briefed.
 The flight should maintain the previously held formation until directed.

-The default tactical formation is line abreast at 1nm, measured by TACAN yardstick.
+The default tactical formation is line abreast at 1nm,

 When directed, flight members should move to the line abreast position on the side of the flight lead that they previously held.
 Flight members may alter their altitude by no more than 500 feet.